learn-co-curriculum/phase-3-building-sinatra-applications/README.md

 - Stop the server with `control + c`
 - Re-start the server with `rackup config.ru`

-We can simplify this process by using the [rerun][] Ruby gem, which watches for changes to our file system and reloads the program (similar to webpack development server's hot reload feature when working with React applications).
+We can simplify this process by using the [Rerun][rerun] Ruby gem, which watches for changes to our file system and reloads the program (similar to webpack development server's hot reload feature when working with React applications).

-The `rerun` gem is already included in the Gemfile, so we can try it out.
-To run our server in development mode using `rerun`, run this command:
+The Rerun gem is already included in the Gemfile, so we can try it out.
+To run our server in development mode using Rerun, run this command:

 ```sh
 bundle exec rerun -b 'rackup config.ru'